BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Our Framework

 \section{Our Framework}

-Before diving into the factorization scheme, we first restrict our discussion to a particular class of layers that can be expressed as a combination of matrix multiplications and auxiliary functions.
+Before diving into our factorization scheme, we first restrict our discussion to a particular class of layers that can be expressed as a combination of matrix multiplications and auxiliary functions.

 \begin{definition} A layer $f$ is $(\ExprOut, \ExprInp, \ExprParam)$-expressible if it can be expressed as $f(\tX; \tW) = \ExprOut(\ExprInp(\tX)\ExprParam(\tW))$, where $\ExprOut$ and $\ExprParam$ are compositions of reshape and permute operators, and $\ExprInp$ is a linear operator. $\ExprOut$ takes a batch of matrices in the form of a third-order tensor and outputs a tensor (possibly a matrix), whereas $\ExprParam$ and $\ExprInp$ both take a tensor (possibly a matrix) and output a batch of matrices in the form of a third-order tensor of compatible shapes.
-In particular, $\ExprOut : \Rspace{G, N, O} \mapsto \cdot$, $\ExprInp : \cdot \mapsto \Rspace{G, N, I}$, and $\ExprParam: \cdot \mapsto \Rspace{G, I, O}$. \end{definition}
+In particular, $\ExprOut : \Rspace{G, N, O} \to \cdot$, $\ExprInp : \cdot \to \Rspace{G, N, I}$, and $\ExprParam: \cdot \to \Rspace{G, I, O}$. \end{definition}

 $G$ stands for the number of groups.
 In the special case where $G=1$, we may simply refer to matrices instead of batches containing a single matrix.
-Note that, in the preceding definition, matrix multiplication is batched, i.e., $G$ independent matrix multiplications are carried out.
+Note that in the preceding definition, matrix multiplication is batched, i.e., $G$ independent matrix multiplications are carried out.
 The necessity of batch semantics in the group dimension will become apparent later.
-This condition is satisfied by commonly used densely parameterized layers.
+This condition is satisfied by popular layers.
 In what follows, layers are assumed to operate in batched mode, with $B$ denoting the batch size.
 We refer to $N$ as the outer dimension.

 \begin{example} Fully connected layers are $(\id, \id, \id)$-expressible. \end{example}